Nothing Sacred (film)

 Nothing Sacred is a 1937 American Technicolor screwball comedy film directed by William A. Wellman, produced by David O. Selznick, and starring Carole Lombard and Fredric March with a supporting cast featuring Charles Winninger and Walter Connolly.
 Ben Hecht was credited with the screenplay based on the 1937 story "Letter to the Editor" by James H. Street, and an array of additional writers, including Ring Lardner Jr., Budd Schulberg, Dorothy Parker, Sidney Howard, Moss Hart, George S. Kaufman and Robert Carson made uncredited contributions.

 The lush, Gershwinesque music score was by Oscar Levant, with additional music by Alfred Newman and Max Steiner and a swing number by Raymond Scott's Quintette.
 The film was shot in Technicolor by W. Howard Greene and edited by James E. Newcom, and was a Selznick International Pictures production distributed by United Artists.
 The film's opening credits feature distinctive caricatures of the leading actors, as 3d-figurines, and creative artists, as 2d-cartoons, by Sam Berman.

-This was Lombard's only Technicolor film.
+This was Lombard's only feature-length Technicolor film.
 She stated that this film was one of her personal favorites.

 Plot

-New York newspaper reporter Wally Cook is blamed for reporting a Harlem bootblack Ernest Walker as an African nobleman hosting a charity event.
+New York newspaper reporter Wally Cook is blamed for reporting the Harlem bootblack Ernest Walker as a nobleman "of the Orient" who is hosting a charity event.
 Cook claims he was unaware, but he is demoted to writing obituaries.
 He begs his boss Oliver Stone for another chance, and points out a story about a woman, Hazel Flagg, reportedly dying of radium poisoning.

 Cook is sent to the (fictional) town of Warsaw, Vermont, to interview Hazel.
 Cook finally locates Hazel, who is crying both because her doctor has told her that she is not dying and because she realizes she might be stuck in Vermont for her whole life.
 Unaware of this, Cook invites Hazel and her doctor to New York as guests of the Morning Star newspaper.

 The newspaper uses her story to increase its circulation.
-She receives a ticker tape parade and the key to the city, and becomes an inspiration to many.
+She receives a ticker-tape parade and the key to the city, and becomes an inspiration to many.
 She and Wally fall in love, and he asks her to marry him even though he still thinks she's dying.
 After a medical exam by three independent doctors, it is finally discovered that Hazel is not really dying, and city officials and Stone decide that it would be better to avoid embarrassment by having it seem that she went off to die, "like an elephant".
 Hazel and Wally get married and quietly set sail for the tropics.